 A specialist may use talk therapy, among other methods, to help find the causes of your anxious feelings.

-Everyone feels anxious from time to time, and nearly everyone has experienced some level of anxiety before.
+Anxiety is a normal human reaction to many situations, especially in times of stress.
 It is also normal to want to get rid of anxiety altogether since it feels uncomfortable.

 People with free-floating anxiety can spend so much time preoccupied with these general feelings of unease and worry that they have a difficult time enjoying their lives and experience lower levels of overall life enjoyment and happiness.